Student Opportunities and Resources

 Emmalise Mulreaney with Japanese student colleagues from Osaka Ohtani University

 Religion students have been granted SOAR (Student Opportunities for Academic Research) research grants to do independent research with professors over the summer.
 See the SOAR website for more information.
-Other Moravian College Religion majors have successfully submitted proposals to present their scholarship at local undergraduate conferences such as the Philosophy Conference, the LVAIC Women's Studies Conference and the Social Justice Conference at Muhlenberg College.
+Other Moravian University Religion majors have successfully submitted proposals to present their scholarship at local undergraduate conferences such as the Philosophy Conference, the LVAIC Women's Studies Conference and the Social Justice Conference at Muhlenberg College.
 Speak with your advisor and professors about how to go about preparing for these great opportunities.

 "For many years, scholars have noticed a strange feature in the Gospel of Mark.
 While Jesus is presented as the messiah, the author of the Gospel goes to great lengths to show that Jesus tried to keep this identity of his hidden.
 Some of the greatest minds in New Testament scholarship have vigorously debated why this feature is present in Mark’s Gospel.
 Some say it is a theological invention while others say it goes back to the historical Jesus himself.
 But are these two options mutually exclusive?
 Does only one of these answers give the full truth?
 There may be more to the story than meets the eye."